mandelsoft/documents/config/README.md

 the human operator to specify the values required to parameterize the installation procedure.

-The DSL used to describe the product specific element composition is not handled by a templating engine but is a builtin DSL.
-This is the next step:
-Integrating the DSL parsing into the installer code.
+In the next step the DSL used to describe the product specific element composition is not handled by a templating engine and library but is a builtin DSL directly supported by the basic installer by integrating the DSL parsing into the installer code.
 The result is an integrated installer framework for a dedicated application domain.
 Examples are
 [Terraform](https://www.terraform.io)
 with [HCL](https://github.com/hashicorp/hcl) or [KCL](https://www.kcl-lang.io).
 <center>
 <img src="./media/integrated-dsl.png" style="width:50%" />
 </center>

+This typically comes with an extensibility framework allowing to extend the core installation functionality under the hood of the provided DSL.
+We will come back to this in the next section.

 All the previous scenarios are always based on some kind of effective configuration value set evaluable prior to an installation.
-The effective input for the installation procedure is a simple value set according to the first scenario.
+The effective input for the technical installation procedure is a simple value set according to the very first scenario.

 Such integrated DSLs now offer the possibility for a feedback cycle from the concrete installation process.
 It is possible to describe a value flow incorporating results from other installation steps or even inside the parameterization of a single step as long as a value for an attribute is required only after some partial step has been executed to provide the described effective value.